Orderic Vitalis: Monastic life

 Orderic's first literary efforts were a continuation and revision of William of Jumièges' Gesta normannorum ducum, a broad history of the Normans and their dukes from the founding of Normandy, which Orderic carried forward into the early twelfth century.
 He also added information about earlier periods from other sources, for example William of Poitiers' Gesta Guillelmi, and included information not found elsewhere.
 As Orderic used Norman sources but wrote from an English perspective, his account of the Norman Conquest is balanced, he is sympathetic to both sides.
 This attitude persists in his Historia Ecclesiastica.

 At some time between 1110 and 1115, Orderic's superiors ordered him to write the history of Saint-Evroul.
 The work, the Historia Ecclesiastica (Ecclesiastical History), grew under his hands until it became a general history of his own age.
 Saint-Evroul was a house of wealth and distinction.
 War-worn knights chose it as a resting place for their last years.
-It was constantly entertaining visitors from southern Italy, where it had established new foundations, and from England, where it had extensive possessions.
-Thus Orderic, though he witnessed no great events, was well-informed about them.
+It routinely entertained visitors from southern Italy, where it had established new foundations, and from England, where it had extensive possessions.
+Thus Orderic, though he witnessed no great events, could be well informed about them.
 Orderic is a vivid narrator; his character sketches are admirable as summaries of current estimates.
-His narrative is full of digressions that surprise readers who are looking for a strictly chronological ordering of events, but it has been argued that the digressions reflect Orderic's sense of the connections between events (between the foundation of Saint-Evroul and the Norman Conquest of Southern Italy, for example) and his desire to include as much of this monastic colleagues' memories in his History as possible.
+His narrative is full of digressions that surprise readers who expect a strictly chronological ordering of events, but it has been argued that the digressions reflect Orderic's sense of the connections between events (between the foundation of Saint-Evroul and the Norman Conquest of Southern Italy, for example) and his desire to include as much of his monastic colleagues' memories in his History as possible.
 It would thus be a truly collective work.
 Orderic relays much invaluable information not provided by more methodical chroniclers.
 He throws a flood of light upon the manners and ideas of his own age, and he sometimes comments with shrewdness upon the broader aspects and tendencies of history.
 His narrative breaks off in the middle of 1141, though he added some finishing touches in 1142.
 He reports that he was then old and infirm (that year he would have reached the age of 67 years); he probably did not long survive the completion of his great work.